marshallward/flint/README.rst

 =====
 flint
 =====

 Flint is a framework for building Fortran code analysis tools in Python.
-It includes a basic command line tool for linting and code checks, and also provides a framework for developing custom tests.
+It includes a basic command line tool for linting and code checks, and a more general API for developing one's own custom tests.

 More generally, flint provides an interface to a Fortran source code project within a Python environment.